pivotal/docs-platform-automation/docs/how-to-guides/setting-up-s3.md

 ## Why use S3?

-* Platform Automation Tanzu uses and produces file artifacts that are too large to store in git.
+* Platform Automation Toolkit uses and produces file artifacts that are too large to store in git.
 For example, many `.pivotal` product files are several gigabytes in size.
 Exported installation files may also be quite large.